-Evatt Queensland is the state’s round of the Evatt Trophy, Australia’s largest, oldest, and most prestigious debating and diplomacy competition, with over 2000 students competing from every State and Territory.
+Evatt Queensland is the state’s round of the Evatt Trophy – Australia’s largest, oldest, and most prestigious debating and diplomacy competition, with over 2000 students competing from every State and Territory.

-How Evatt works in Queensland
+How Evatt Works in Queensland

-From these regional rounds, thirty teams will be selected to attend the Semi-finals in Brisbane.
+From these regional rounds, thirty teams will be selected to attend the Semi-Finals in Brisbane.
 The top 15 teams from the semi-finals go on to compete in the Queensland State Finals.
-The top 5 of those teams represent their school and their state at the National Finals in December which is held in a different capital city each year.
+The top 5 of those teams represent their school and their state at the National Finals in December – which is held in a different capital city each year.

 More information and tips about how to prepare can be found on the National Evatt website.
 However, the best way to become familiar with the Evatt rules of procedure is to give it a go!
 Many beginners attend each year, and first-timers usually get the hang of ‘MUN’ by the second round of debate.